getlantern/lantern/SPECS.md

 }
 ```

-containing all the relevant state in the `value` field.
+All the relevant state is contained in the `value` field.
 The frontend will then
 merge `value` into its `model` object, and all the views bound to the updated
-fields will be updated automatically through AngularJS.
-The `path` value of
+fields will be updated.
+The `path` value of `""` indicates that `value` should
-`""` indicates that `value` should be merged into `model` at the top level,
+be merged into `model` at the top level, rather than into a nested object;
-rather than into a nested object; if `path` were set to `"vis"`, then `value`
+if `path` were instead set to `"foo"`, then `value` would instead be merged
-would instead be merged into `model.vis`.
+into a `model.foo` object.

 After the merge, `model` will look like: